fe1493/FlightSimulatorInterpreter/README.md

 In order for the code to compile, the program needs to be provided with a text file that list all of the commands of the flight simulator.
 This file should be provided as a program argument.

-To compile from the command line: use g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread
+To compile from the command line use: g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread

  # How To Run the Program